Drive Personalization During the Stay, Check-out Process with a Master Digital Wallet

 Originally published on Hospitality Technology on February 07, 2017

 Futurists believe that 2020 is when unprecedented, irreversible changes for hotels will begin to take place.
 For example, during the booking process, the focus will be on mobile-centric guest personalization and the hotel of the future will not have a front desk.
 Instead, guests will walk into the lobby, straight to their room, and unlock the door using a mobile key.
 Nearly all room service and hotel restaurant dining transactions will be made via smartphone or tablet.
 And guests will be able to review their folios in real time on their smartphones and pull from their mobile wallets to settle the folio on the fly.

 However, thanks to advances in mobile payment technology, including a master digital wallet, it is possible for hotels to already offer these services to guests.
 In the second part of this two-part series, MyCheck describes how a master digital wallet can help drive guest personalization during the stay and at check-out.
-To read the first part of this series where MyCheck described how a master digital wallet can help hotels drive mobile-centric guest personalization at the Booking and Check-in stages of the customer journey, click here.
+To read the first part of this series where MyCheck described how a master digital wallet, or a mobile check in hotel app, can help hotels drive mobile-centric guest personalization at the Booking and Check-in stages of the customer journey, click here.